nichannah/tango/README.md

 # Running offline

-tango can be used to regrid fields offline.
+Tango can be used to regrid fields offline.
 There is a test case that does this.

 # Concepts